theforeman/theforeman.org/privacy.md

     * contributing to the codebase is opt-in,
     * providing personally identifying information in commit messages is a further opt-in
     * we have a legitimate interest in contacting contributors and showing IP provenance
-  * Redmine & Discourse data which is *public* (i.e forum posts, bug comments etc) will be psudonymised
+  * Redmine & Discourse data which is *public* (i.e forum posts, bug comments etc) will be pseudonymised
     * Your account name, handle, and email address will be scrambled, removing your personal data from the site
     * Posts are *not* removed, as we have a legitimate interest in retaining the history of discussions about our project